São Paulo at a Glance

 Chácara Flora and Vila Olimpia are exclusive residential areas in the upper-class district of Santo Amaro, the Brazilian “Manhattan”.
 Santo Amaro is close to Congonhas Airport and is home to the Catholic Chapel School, an American-style IB world school.
 While these are certainly among the nicest areas in São Paulo, they are also among the most expensive.
 Also, many homes in these neighborhoods are fenced off, and maids and security guards are the only contact with average Brazilians.
 This is why many expats choose to the neighboring districts like Campo Belo or Moema instead.

-Two urban engineers took this development one step further in the 1970s when they built a gated community about 20 km outside of São Paulo.
+Two urban engineers took this development a step further in the 1970s when they built a gated community about 20 km outside of São Paulo.
 Alphaville has developed into a small city of its own, with about 30,000 residents, 11 schools, a shopping mall, and a medical center.
 On the downside, commuting to São Paulo for work can be extremely stressful since even the expanded Castelo Branco Highway cannot quite cope with all the traffic to and from downtown.

 Other Residential Areas in São Paulo

 Expats who prefer Brazilian daily life to expat-only communities often go house-hunting in other areas in the city’s south, such as Jardins or Itaim Bibi.
 Both are very popular with expats and considered generally safe.
 Jardins is the umbrella term for several neighborhoods in the sub-prefecture of Pinheiros, all located near the Avenida Paulista, the financial heart of the nation as well as an avenue popular for its cultural attractions and entertainment venues.

 Pinheiros – the district within the sub-prefecture of the same name – is also a popular upper-middle-class area with a very mixed population and ample shopping opportunities.
 Vila Madalena borders Pinheiros to the north and is in demand with artists and musicians.
 Due to its active nightlife and bohemian lifestyle, it may also attract younger expats and international students.